Interplay between non-interfering neutrino exchange mechanisms and nuclear matrix elements in $0\nu\beta\beta$ decay: Illustrative test of a theoretical model

 In the phenomenological analysis of current and prospective $0\nu\beta\beta$ data, we have made no specific hypothesis on the effective Majorana masses $m_\nu$ and $M_N$, treated as free parameters.
 However, restrictions on the possible values of $m_\nu$ come from oscillation data in normal ordering (NO) and inverted ordering (IO) for the light $\nu$ masses $m_k$, as a function of three unknowns, that following Eq.~(\ref{mlight}) may be chosen as the lightest neutrino mass,

 and two relative Majorana phases $\phi_{2,3}\in [0,\,2\pi]$, with

 see e.g.\ the review in \cite{Agostini:2022zub}.
-Moreover, restrictions on admissible pairs of values $(m_\nu,\,m_N)$ may arise from theoretical models connecting the light and heavy neutrino sectors, such as those stemming from the celebrated see-saw mechanism \cite{Minkowski:1977sc,Yanagida:1979as,Gell-Mann:1979vob,Mohapatra:1979ia,Schechter:1980gr}.
+Moreover, restrictions on admissible pairs of values $(m_\nu,\,m_N)$ may arise from theoretical models connecting the light and heavy neutrino sectors, such as those stemming from the see-saw mechanism \cite{Minkowski:1977sc,Gell-Mann:1979vob,Yanagida:1979as,Glashow:1979nm,Mohapatra:1979ia,Schechter:1980gr}.
 The parameter space of these models can be probed by current joint bounds on $(m_\nu,\,m_N)$, and furthermore by prospective $0\nu\beta\beta$ signals in ton-scale experiments.

+Within the seesaw mechanism, the mixing between the active and sterile (heavy) neutrinos is typically expected to be $V_{eh}^2\sim O(m_k/M_h)$ and is thus significantly suppressed, e.g., if we take $m_k \lesssim O(0.1)~{\rm eV}$, based on cosmological limits on the sum of light neutrino masses~\cite{Aghanim:2018eyx}, and $M_h\gtrsim O(1)$~GeV \cite{Bolton:2019pcu}.
+Larger values of $V_{eh}$ can be attained in specific low-scale seesaw model, see e.g. \cite{Pilaftsis:1991ug, Kersten:2007vk, He:2009ua, Mitra:2011qr}.
+A comprehensive phenomenological investigation of joint limits on $M_h$ and $V_{eh}$ can be found in \cite{Bolton:2019pcu} (see also \cite{Mitra:2011qr}).

+While the couplings of heavy $N_h$ with the left-handed (V-A) charged lepton current are generally small, in LR models their couplings with the right-handed (V+A) current are not suppressed, and can have the same size as the active neutrino mixing matrix elements.
+On the other hand, the impact of the (V+A) charged current interactions on observable $0\nu\beta\beta$ decay rates is subject to another kind of suppression, encapsulated by the factor $(m_{W}/m_{W_R})^4$ [see Eq.~(\ref{mheavy})].
+For the sake of illustration, we consider a specific LR symmetric model with a double seesaw mechanism, as discussed in \cite{Patra:2023ltl}.
+For alternative LR models in the context of $0\nu\beta\beta$ decay, using a type-II seesaw mechanism, see e.g.\ \cite{Tello:2010am,BhupalDev:2013ntw,Ge:2015yqa,Li:2020flq}.

-For the sake of illustration, we consider a specific, recent see-saw model with LR symmetry discussed in \cite{Patra:2023ltl} (see also references therein), constructed so as to satisfy the comprehensive bounds reported in \cite{Bolton:2019pcu} on the heavy neutrino masses $M_h$ and couplings $V_{eh}$ in Eq.~(\ref{mheavy}).
-This model embeds a relatively simple structure for the heavy neutrino sector, that is governed by the parameters $m_L$ and $\phi_{2,3}$ plus the by heaviest mass
+The concerned model \cite{Patra:2023ltl} is constructed so as to satisfy in Eq.~(\ref{mheavy}) the comprehensive $(M_h,\,V_{eh})$ bounds reported in \cite{Bolton:2019pcu}.
+The model embeds a relatively simple structure for the heavy neutrino sector, that is governed by the parameters $m_L$ and $\phi_{2,3}$ plus the heaviest mass

 where the phenomenological range $M_h\in [1,\,10^3]$~GeV is assumed \cite{Patra:2023ltl}.
 In particular, for each generation ($k=1,\,2,\,3$) and for both NO and IO, the light and heavy neutrino masses turn out to be inversely proportional,